Disability Discrimination Attorneys in Fresno

 -Installing handrails and ramps

--Providing individual work schedule such as to assist someone with vision issues
+-Providing an individual work schedule such as to assist someone with vision issues

 -Special equipment or devices may be provided